 Sec.
 1372.
 PROCESS FOR CERTIFICATE OF REVIEW.
-This section applies only to Sites of Merit or Potential Cultural Heritage Sites for which a permit application is received to construct, change, alter, modify, or remodel in a manner that affects the exterior character-defining features or integrity of the site.
+This section applies only to Sites of Merit or potential Cultural Heritage Sites for which a permit application is received to construct, change, alter, modify, or remodel in a manner that affects the historic fabric of the site.
 This section applies only to sites not requiring a Certificate of Appropriateness and shall not apply to permit applications for demolition.